-The Company held restricted cash of \$100 and \$65 in separate restricted bank accounts as a security deposit for the Company's credit card program and for the lease of the Company's facility, respectively, as of December 31, 2016.
-The Company has classified these deposits as long-term assets on its balance sheets at such date.
+The Company held restricted cash of \$100 and \$65 in separate restricted bank accounts as a security deposit for the Company's credit card program and for the lease of the Company's facility, respectively, as of December 31, 2016 and March 31, 2017.
+The Company has classified these deposits as long-term assets on its balance sheets at such dates.
 There was no restricted cash at December 31, 2015.